Edit

 OWASP

 The Online Web Application Security Project is the go-to resource for all things related to web application security - from threat assessments to tools, tips and techniques on how to avoid security pitfalls, this is the place to be and should be on your reference list.
 OWASP Top 10 Security Threats is an excellent place to start exploring.
+OWASP also publishes cheat sheets on a wide variety of web application security topics.

 Encryption